-Impact on defined benefit obligation Change in assumption Increase in assumption Decrease in assumption Discount rate 1% Decrease by 18% Increase by 23% Salary growth rate 1% Increase by 22% Decrease by 18%
+Impac Impact on defined benefit obligation Change in assumption Increase in assumption Decrease in assumption Discount rate 1% Decrease by 18% Increase by 23% Salary growth rate 1% Increase by 21% Decrease by 17%

 The above sensitivity analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur and changes in some of the assumptions may be correlated.
-When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions, the same method has been applied as when calculating the retirement benefit obligation recognised within the statement of financial position.
+When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions, the same method has been applied as when calculating the retirement benefit obligation recognised within the balance sheet.